Flyer53/jsPanel/README.md

 For detailed information on how to use the jQuery-UI draggable interaction see the [api documentation](http://api.jqueryui.com/draggable/)

+**Disable** the draggable feature by setting option.draggable to the string 'disabled'

 #### ![toolbarContent](https://github.com/Flyer53/jsPanel/raw/master/demopage/images/options-toolbarContent.png)<a name="option-toolbarContent"></a>
 Type: string